 All the events will take place on Friday 29 September, in over 300 cities across Europe and in neighbouring countries.
 This European Researchers' Night project is funded by the European Commission under the Marie Skłodowska-Curie actions, which is an EU funding programme to support research careers.
 To find out what is happening across the rest of the UK and Europe please visit the European Commission website.

-The University of Oxford is a world-leading centre of research and teaching and is the oldest university in the English-speaking world.
+The Curiosity Carnival is brought to you by the University of Oxford, a world-leading centre of research and teaching and is the oldest university in the English-speaking world.
 Oxford’s far-reaching research activity involves more than 70 departments, 38 colleges and 6 permanent private halls, and over 1,800 academic staff, 5,300 research and research support staff, and 5,900 postgraduate research students.
 Researchers are confronting some of the major challenges that face the 21st-century world, including the causes and consequences of poverty, the development of vaccines for major diseases, globalisation, climate change, migration and the problems posed by factors such as ageing populations and increasing pressures on natural resources.
 In the most recent Research Excellence Framework assessment in 2014 (REF 2014), Oxford had the country's largest volume of world-leading research and ranked first in 12 subjects for their volume of world-leading research.

 The MRC Harwell Institute is at the international forefront of the use of mouse genetics to study the relationship between genes and disease.
 Despite outwardly looking very different to mice, we share around 98% of our genes with them.
 By investigating genes in mice we gain insights into what is happening in humans.
 Our research includes looking at the genes and pathways underlying diseases and conditions such as type 2 diabetes, deafness, sexual development, neurodegenerative disorders, and age-related diseases.
 Researchers at MRC Harwell take part in many outreach events throughout the year to communicate their work to the public in a fun and interactive way.